Varsity Boys’ Volleyball: Winning the Season

 While the game was won, that isn’t to say that it didn’t come without struggles.

 “We all get into the huddle and discuss our gameplans and keep a level head,” senior Wyatt Martin said.

-Hayden Gust is a Sophomore at Pattonville High School.
-They are a student in Newspaper, and this is their second year on staff.
-Hayden Gust is part of...
+Hayden Gust is a Junior at Pattonville High School.
+They are a student in Newspaper, and this is their third year on staff.
+Hayden Gust is part of GSA...